-NC number SBP5-IA-2019-07 NC Grading: Minor Standard & Requirement: SBP STD 5: Instruction Note 5C: 2.1.1-2.1.2 Description of Non-conformance and Related Evidence: The BP has started setting up the data recordings to be reported annually in the ID5C SBP Static Biomass Profiling data sheet.
+NC number SBP5-IA-2019-07 NC Grading: Minor Standard & Requirement: SBP STD 5: Instruction Note 5C: 2.1.1-2.1.2 Description of Non-conformance and Related Evidence:

+DNV GL Business Assurance Finland Oy Ab Evaluation of Haderup Skovservice A/S: Public Summary Report, First Surveillance Audit The BP has started setting up the data recordings to be reported annually in the ID5C SBP Static Biomass Profiling data sheet.
 However, the data recording of quantitative biomass profiling data is not yet implemented nor used for calculating annual profile data.
 The BP is expected to operate a management system to ensure that data for the annual static profiling data sheet is recorded consistently and in compliance with the requirements specified in the Instruction Document 5C.

-Timeline for Conformance: By the next surveillance audit, but no later than 12 monhts from report finalisation date Evidence Provided by Company to close NC: Click or tap here to enter description provided by Company to close the NC.
-Findings for Evaluation of Evidence: Click or tap here to enter findings for evaluation of evidence by the auditor.
-NC Status: Open
+Timeline for Conformance: By the next surveillance audit, but no later than 12 monhts from report finalisation date Evidence Provided by Company to close NC: Records in excel sheet and Tradenda digital recording system.
+Findings for Evaluation of Evidence: The BP is recording data.
+The company has set up system in excel, Tradenda and in procedures manual, including description of procedure, documents, records and reports to use.
+The tradenda and excel sheet with data recorded include the data recordings and reportings necessary.
+Documents and records reviewed.
+NC Status: Closed